ezequielabregu/EA-serialmidi-bridge/README.md

 pyinstaller --windowed --name "gui" gui.py
 ```

+IMPORTANT: `--onefile` option is recommended on Windows, but on macOS it may cause issues with the GUI.
+Therefore, we are not using it here.

 This will create a `dist` folder containing the executable file for your application.
 You can find the binary file inside the `dist` folder.
 You can now distribute this binary file to run the application without requiring users to install Python or any dependencies.